Equipment Calibration: The What’s, Why’s, and How’s

 If you have not already, conduct a review of your existing calibration program, and consider these questions:

 Take a look at your maintenance schedule and plan out your calibrations if you haven’t already done so.
-Also, make sure you are giving the technicians enough time to properly complete calibration activities.
+Also, make sure you are giving the technicians enough time to complete calibration activities properly.

 A CMMS can be a big help in developing and executing a calibration program.
 It can automatically schedule all those pesky calibration tasks and track their completion.
 By looking at maintenance logs, you’ll be able to spot problematic instruments that are drifting more than others.